 The smoother, flatter shape of compacted rope is ideal for use with sheaves and drums; Giving an improved spooling performance, winding this rope on a drum minimises any abrasive wear taking place between the layers of rope, the excellent crush resistance of a compacted rope is also more beneficial for drum winding when compared to a standard round, non-compacted rope.

 Bend fatigue resistance is another key benefit to using a compacted rope, as theycan withstand much more repetitive bending when lifting fluctuating or constant weights.
 The compacted, flattened strands ensure much less friction/wear to the wires when bending over sheaves or in a reeving system which increases the rate of fatigue.

 Other benefits of using a compacted rope is that they are easier to handle and less harsh to the hands due to their smoothness.
 They have less constructional stretch and can withstand shock loading.
 Compacted ropes have a much lower occurrence of wire breakages due to low friction and abrasion between strands.
 A Compacted ropes can last up to twice the life of a standard rope, meaning they are also cost effective.

 Due to the flatter, smoother and tightly compressed strands these ropes have some corrosion resistant qualities in that they are able to resist dirt ingress and minimise the ingress of other harmful substances between the wires.
 They are easier to clean and inspect too.

 Compacted Rope Uses

-Compacted rope can be used on most types of cranes and are often recommended due to their excellent properties as discussed above.
+Compacted rope can be used for most types of crane ropes and are often recommended due to their excellent properties as discussed above.
 We offer the 3×36 compacted rope and the 8×25 compacted rope with many diameters available.
 They are ideal for heavy lifting applications and special operations requiring high breaking loads and bend fatigue resistance which cannot be obtained with a traditional rope.